FlatWaffle/MyGameListsFork/README.md

 # Install dependencies
 pip install -r requirements.txt
 ```

+## 2. Set up MariaDB database.
+You can do this in whichever way you prefer i hosted it on from Ubuntu on a virtual machine for my project.
+The SQL used for the database and tables are in the project folder as "database.sql"

 ### 3. Making Contributions
 1. Create a new branch for your feature:
 ```bash